jamesshackleton/foodcon-app/README.md

 Probably not useful to you if you're not part of the bois

-## YOU NEED TO ADD .env TO THE PROJECT ROUTE AND ADD THE TOKEN (ASK @jamesshackleton FOR IT)
+## YOU NEED TO ADD .env TO THE PROJECT ROOT AND ADD THE TOKEN (ASK @jamesshackleton FOR IT)

 ## Pre-requisites (I think)